How Do You Calculate Width? A thorough look

 A. Engineering and Construction:

 In engineering and construction, accurate width calculations are vital for structural integrity and design.
 Calculations often involve more complex geometric shapes and considerations of stress, strain, and material properties.
-Software like CAD (Computer-Aided Design) plays a crucial role in these calculations.
+Software like CAD (Computer-Aided Design) is key here in these calculations.

 B. Image Processing and Computer Vision: